IPv6-mPvD/pvdd/README.md

         -p|--port <#> : port number for clients requests (default 10101)
         -d|--dir <path> : directory in which information is stored (none by default)

-Clients using the companion library can set the PVDID_PORT environment variable to specify another port than the default one
+Clients using the companion library can set the PVDD_PORT environment variable to specify another port than the default one
 ~~~~